JSorngard/lambert_w/README.md

 accuracy (implemented on 64-bit floats) and one with 24 bits (implemented on 32- and 64-bit floats).
-The one with 50 bits of accuracy uses higher degree polynomials in the rational functions compared to the one with only 24 bits, and thus more of the multiplications and additions by constants.
+The one with 50 bits of accuracy uses higher degree polynomials in the rational functions compared to the one with only 24 bits, and thus larger lookup tables.

 This crate can evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in Fukushima's paper.